brooklynrail/brooklynrail-platform/content/events/2022/03/witnessing-war-a-conversation-on-photography-violence-with-george-gittoes.md

 ---
 title: "Witnessing War: A Conversation on Photography & Violence with George Gittoes"
 deck: Featuring Gittoes, David Levi Strauss, and Phong H. Bui
-summary: Artist George Gittoes joins Rail consulting editor David Levi Strauss for a conversation, with an introduction by Phong H. Bui.
+summary: Artist George Gittoes joins Rail Consulting Editor David Levi Strauss for a conversation, with an introduction by Phong H. Bui.
 We conclude with a poetry reading.
 people: